Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask ChatGPT how to add spacing between the title and subtitle:

-    ```bash
+    ```md
-    @workspace the banner feels a bit cramped, how to make it more spacious?
+    The content of #selection feels very cramped, how to make it a lot more spacious?
     ```

+- For `#selection`, open `Banner.tsx` and select all the content of the file.

+- Now submit the prompt to GitHub Copilot.

 - Copilot will provide you with a solution to add spacing between the title and subtitle.